Souvenir (song): Reception

 Cashbox named "Souvenir", and "Did It in a Minute" by Hall & Oates, as their top "singles picks" for the week of 20 March 1982.
 The magazine called "Souvenir" an "insidiously catchy and melodic synthesizer glissando", and OMD's "strongest U.S. bid yet".
 Sunie Fletcher of Record Mirror described the track as a "pleasant slowie" that is "very reminiscent of French movie music", while the Vancouver Sun's Neal Hall said it "underscores the band's talent at writing subtle, intelligent pop songs".
-Peter Silverton of Smash Hits was less enthused, portraying the track as "ethereal but rather hollow".
-The magazine later expressed an alternate view, observing a "strong" single that features 1981's "intro of the year".
+Pete Silverton of Smash Hits was less enthused, portraying the track as "ethereal but rather hollow".
+The magazine later expressed an alternate viewpoint, observing a "strong" single that features 1981's "intro of the year".

-"Souvenir" entered the UK Singles Chart on 25 August 1981 at no. 41, reaching no. 23 the following week.
-It was featured for the first time on Top of the Pops two days later, helping the single to enter the Top 10 the next week, and then reach its peak of no. 3 on 15 September.
+"Souvenir" entered the UK Singles Chart on 29 August 1981 at no. 41, reaching no. 23 the following week.
+It was featured for the first time on Top of the Pops that week, helping the single to enter the Top 10 the next week, and then reach its peak of no. 3 on 15 September.
 "Souvenir" was the 28th best-selling single in the UK in 1981.

 Retrospectively, Ned Raggett of AllMusic praised Humphreys' "warm and beautiful lead role" and described the mid-song instrumental break as "especially inspired".
 Classic Pop's Mark Lindores called it a "shimmering synth-pop masterpiece", while Trouser Press hailed the track as "magnificent" and "one of the most majestic singles of the post-punk era".
-Music Week identified "Souvenir" as a "choral classic" and one of "the world's greatest songs".